 The Astro A50 is in our mind, one of the best PC gaming headsets available.
 It's convenient, capable and brilliantly designed.
 It's easy to pick up and use and equally easy to drop in the charging dock when you need to.

-We were rarely left wanting when using this headset and would happily recommend it to anyone who is looking for a gaming headset that delivers constant comfort throughout the day.
+We're rarely left wanting when using this headset and would happily recommend it to anyone who is looking for a gaming headset that delivers constant comfort throughout the day.

 Best headset for pro gamers